-Students may apply for Ph.D. candidacy as soon as they (1) have completed sufficient course work (as determined by the program Director of Graduate Studies); (2) have an approved dissertation topic; (3) have identified a faculty member who will actas dissertation director; (4) have defined the fields of their Ph.D.
-Preliminary Examinations, in consultation with the dissertation director, the departmental Director of Graduate Studies, and the appropriate examiners.
+Students may apply for Ph.D. candidacy as soon as they (1) have completed sufficient course work (as determined by the program graduate director); (2) have an approved dissertation topic; (3) have identified a faculty member who will serve as dissertation director; (4) have defined the fields of their Ph.D.
+Preliminary Examinations, in consultation with the dissertation director, the graduate program director, and the appropriate examiners.
+In the particular case of students in Classical and Near Eastern Archaeology, if a dissertation topic and advisor has not yet been identified, the Graduate Director has responsibility for all aspects of the preliminary examinations.
 An outside chair for the Ph.D. supervising committee will be assigned by the Dean prior to scheduling the Preliminary Examinations.

 To apply for candidacy, students must submit the appropriate Ph.D. candidacy form.
 The faculty members of the Ph.D.
-Supervising Committee as well as the areas of examination are specified on the Ph.D.
-Candidacy Application form.
-The form must be approved by either the faculty member who will be the Dissertation Director, if named, or by the Director of Graduate Studies in the program.
+Supervising Committee as well as the areas of examination are specified on the candidacy form.
+The form must be approved and signed by either the faculty member who will be the Dissertation Director, if named, or by the Director of Graduate Studies in the program.
 Students in History of Art must also submit a dissertation proposal which must be approved by the entire Department prior to being accepted as a Ph.
 D. candidate.
 Students should initiate the PhD. candidacy application process in the semester before the preliminary exams are to be administered so as to allow the GSAS office enough time to identify an outside chair for the Ph.D. supervising committee.